mabreyes/pduts-remaining-days/index.md

 ---
-title: Remaining Days of PDuts
+title: Remaining Days of PDuts (as the President)
-description: "Let's count Pduts's remaining days together"
+description: "Let's count Pduts's remaining days as President, together."
 layout: default
 ---
 <h1>